 TACO BELL QUARTERLY

 Taco Bell Quarterly is the literary magazine for the Taco Bell Arts and Letters.
 We’re a reaction against everything.
 The gatekeepers.
 The taste-makers.
 The hipsters.
 Health food.
 Artists Who Wear Cute Scarves.
 Bitch-ass Wendy’s.
-We seek to demystify what it means to literary, artistic, important, and elite.
+We seek to demystify what it means to be literary, artistic, important, and elite.

 We’re taking it personally.
 We’re freaks, slackers, punks, rule-breakers, people with weird ideas, writers, artists, and dreamers.
 We welcome writers and artists of all merit, whether you’re published in The Paris Review, rejected from The Paris Review, or DGAF what The Paris Review is.